 The trial hinged on a number of small points.
 The whiskey had been mailed from Boston at a time when Dr. Graves was in Boston, for example, and Dr. Graves knew Josephine liked whiskey.
 But most compelling was testimony from John Conrad and one of the Pinkerton detectives that, unlikely as it seemed, T. Thatcher Graves had admitted mailing the whiskey to Josephine.

 This admission, if true, came in a private meeting between the men.
 Dr. Graves denied ever having anything to do with the whiskey.

 As the investigation and trial developed, a rather scandalous picture of Josephine also began emerging – one that suggested alternative theories of the crime.

-The Boston Globe and Boston Herald reported that J.B. had frequently sent Josephine to resort spas over the course of the previous 28 years to seek treatment for her partial paralysis.
+The Boston Globe and Boston Herald reported that J.B. had frequently sent Josephine to resort spas over the previous 28 years for treatment of her partial paralysis.
 There, her behavior was anything but ladylike.

 The source for these stories, they would later testify, was Dr. Graves.
 He had told them that Josephine was probably being blackmailed and the whiskey sent to her was most likely meant as a threat.

 Henry Trickey of the Boston Globe then testified about a conversation he had with Dr. Graves.